YottaDB/YDBDoc/ProgGuide/errproc.rst

    THIS IS EP9
    THIS IS THE ERROR TRAP
    HERE COMES AN ERROR IN THE ERROR TRAP
-   %GTM-E-DIVZERO, Attempt to divide by zero
+   %YDB-E-DIVZERO, Attempt to divide by zero
-   %GTM-I-RTSLOC,                 At M source location ERROR+1^EP9
+   %YDB-I-RTSLOC,                 At M source location ERROR+1^EP9
    $

 This routine sets the value of $ZTRAP to null as soon as the program enters the error handler.
 This insures program termination when an error occurs in the error handler.